fellert/SI507F17_finalproject/README.md

 Reuters    | Analyst ratings (buy, outperform, hold, underperform, sell, no opinion)

-After pulling information from the BeautifulSoup objects and storing it into a dictionary, the program then uses this info to create/instantiate a Stock() object - including a constructor with basic information, a repr method, a method that finds an approximate annual dividend payout using the dividend yield, a contains method that converts the mean analyst rating into a sentiment (Bullish or Bearish) and checks if this matched the user input, a consensus method which finds the rating with most analyst support (i.e. Buy, Sell, Hold, etc.), and a price_targets method that prints out the 12-month targets in a bullet format.
+After pulling information from the BeautifulSoup objects and storing it into a dictionary, the program then uses this info to create/instantiate a Stock() object - the main class in the program - including a constructor with basic information, a repr method, a method that finds an approximate annual dividend payout using the dividend yield, a contains method that converts the mean analyst rating into a sentiment (Bullish or Bearish) and checks if this matched the user input, a consensus method which finds the rating with most analyst support (i.e. Buy, Sell, Hold, etc.), and a price_targets method that prints out the 12-month targets in a bullet format.

-The two files created as a result of running the program are **stock_info.html**, which is a plotly chart, and **data.json**, which is the cache.
-An example cache may be viewed above, but the general format is as follows:
+The two files created as a result of running the main program are **stock_info.html**, which is a plotly chart, and **data.json**, which is the cache.
+An additional file, **DIS_info.html**, is created by running the tests file (explained below).
+An example cache may be viewed in the repository, but the general format is as follows:

-      {ticker: {"name" : , "price" : , "targets" : [] , etc....}}.
+      {ticker: {"name" : , "price" : , "targets" : [] , "ratings" : {"BUY" : , etc...} ... }}.

 It ***does not store then entire HTML page*** for each stock as three requests are made for each stock, and when the program is run many times with new companies added to the cache, it will become overwhelmingly large.
 This way, the pages are scraped and only the important, relevant information that will be reused is cached.

+Information is entered/updated in a database called FELLERT_SI507FINAL with the following four tables:
+* Companies: the company and stock_id foreign key
+* Info: basic info including price, volume, mean analyst rating, and dividend yield
+* Ratings: analyst ratings for a stock, entered as integers (i.e. # of buys, sells, etc.)
+* Targets: 12-month target prices, entered as floats The stock_id is used in each table to tie an info, ratings, or targets entry back to the company name.

 ## Overview of Files